-- 1. Align the riser card connector with the server board slot while aligning the tabs on the rear retention bracket with the holes in the chassis. - 2.
-Firmly press the riser card straight down until it is fully seated in the server board slot. - 3.
+- 1. Align the riser card connector with the server board slot. - 2.
+Firmly press the riser card straight down until it is fully seated in the server board slot.
+Make sure the tabs on the rear retention bracket are aligned with the holes in the chassis. - 3.
 Install the other riser card in the same manner.

-- A. Low-profile riser card - B. Full-length riser card
+A. Full-length riser card

+B. Low-profile riser card